 BGSU 1910: Multicultural Success - Yes!

-This course integrates academic success strategies with diversity, inclusion, curricular and co-curricular experiences to support a holistic approach toward the retention and presistence of diverse student populations.
+This course integrates academic success strategies with diversity, inclusion, curricular and co-curricular experiences to support a holistic approach toward the retention and persistence of diverse student populations.
 Emphasis on using the Appreciative Advising approach to build positive relationships, enhance self-discovery, set goals, design how to reach goals and to set the bar high for academic and personal success.
 The course creates opportunities for team building while embracing and benefiting from diversity, equity, and inclusion.

-The Inclusive Leadership Certificate (ILC), offered by the Center for Leadership and the Office of Multicultural Affairs, is a foundational program that will help you develop the attitudes, knowledge, and skills for inclusive leadership in an increasingly diverse world.
+The Inclusive Leadership Certificate (ILC), offered by the Marvin Center for Student Leadership and the Office of Multicultural Affairs, is a foundational program that will help you develop the attitudes, knowledge, and skills for inclusive leadership in an increasingly diverse world.
 Employers are looking for leaders who value & develop inclusive leadership skills.
 This is a perfect way to incorporate that competency into your leadership toolkit, meet people who share your interests, and contribute to making BGSU a more inclusive community.
 These sessions are foundational and aimed at providing introductory context to the multiple aspects of being an inclusive leader.
 All voices, experiences, and perspectives are appreciated and welcome in our conversations.

 Session 1: “Who Am I?”

 This session focuses on allowing participants to critically reflect on aspects of their own identity, engage them in meaningful conversation about identity, and enhance their skills in discussing identity with others.

 This session focuses on engaging participants in an open and honest discussion on privileged and underrepresented identities and provides participants with a safe space and practical examples to understand differences in individuals.